markdoc/docs/pages/docs/render.md

 renderers.html(RenderableTreeNode | RenderableTreeNode[]) => mixed
 ```

 Markdoc supports HTML rendering out-of-the-box.
-To render HTML, first create a render tree from your content by calling `transform`:
+To render HTML, first create a renderable tree from your content by calling `transform`:

 {% markdoc-example %}